justcallmelarry/sportsball/README.md

 ## Disclaimer
 All of the updaters work on a scraper, which is inherently not a very safe way to gather information.
 The code is mostly written in a few hours and then trying to monkey-patch once an error is found.
-Do not use the code as a good example of python code, and keep in mind that the data it relies upon might fail.
+Do not use the code as a good example of python code, and keep in mind that the data it relies upon might fail, or receive updates that will force a re-write of the scrapers at any time.